anumittal/blog/about/index.md

 current: about
 ---

-I am **Anu Mittal**, an **iOS developer** at Circles.Life `(Telco company)` based out of Singapore.\
+I am **Anu Mittal**, an **iOS developer** at Circles.Life `(Telco company)` based out of Singapore.<br>
 <br>
 I have worked at OYO `(a hotel booking platform)` and Zomato `(a restaurant search and delivery platform)` based out of India in the past.
-I also carry the experience of working with the backend team for a year at Zomato.\
+I also carry the experience of working with the backend team for a year at Zomato.<br>
 <br>
 Being an open-source enthusiast, during my college time, I was a `Google Summer of Code developer` at KDE where I worked on the LabPlot software.
-I also mentored students for `Google Code-In` challenge with KDE.\
+I also mentored students for `Google Code-In` challenge with KDE.<br>
 <br>
 I am a co-organizer of `Swift India - Delhi` meetup.
 I like to attend meetups and conferences for I believe in learning and growing together.